lulu70/vegan-site/content/recipes/home-made-pita.md

 <Image filename="pita-balls" />

 9. Preheat the oven to 250 deg
-10. Prepare a baking tray with baking paper, sprinkle some flour on it, and place the pita's on.
+10. Prepare a baking tray with baking paper, sprinkle some flour on it, and place the pitas on.

 <Image filename="two-unbaked-pitas" />